CSX 1Q profit dips 8% but railroad sees economy growing - WTMJ

 The results fell short of Wall Street expectations.
 The average estimate of six analysts surveyed by Zacks Investment Research was for earnings of 95 cents per share.

-CSX reiterated that it expects volume to grow this year at a faster pace than the U.S. economy, which is the midst of a recover from the impact of the coronavirus pandemic.
+CSX reiterated that it expects volume to grow this year at a faster pace than the U.S. economy, which is the midst of a recovery from the impact of the coronavirus pandemic.
+The railroad also said it expects revenue to grow by a rate in the low double digits this year because its customers are shipping more.

 The freight railroad’s revenue declined 1% to $2.81 billion in the period, which matched forecasts.
 Volume was up about 1% over last year’s first quarter, but revenue fell across automotive, chemical and coal shipments.

-CSX said its expenses increased 2% to $1.71 billion in the quarter as it spent more on salaries and materials as it dealt with severe winter weather.
+CSX said its expenses increased 2% to $1.71 billion in the quarter as it spent more on salaries, fuel and materials as it dealt with severe winter weather and a spike in coronavirus cases.

+Edward Jones analyst Jeff Windau said the quarter was disappointing but CSX should be in good position to take advantage of growing volume throughout the rest of the year.

 CSX shares have climbed nearly 9% since the beginning of the year.
 They slipped about 1.7% in after-market trading following the release of the earnings report.